Standard Libraries

-This lab covers the random forest algorithm, as well as the more general approach of ensemble learning using sklearn
+This lab covers the random forest algorithm, as well as the more general approach of ensemble learning using sklearn.

 ## Standard Libraries